To quote George Martin 'all you need is ears'.

 "By the way, the CD sounds absolutely awesome and the cover print has turned out beautifully accurate!
 Cheers"

 "Thanks so much Dave… as always, your work transforms the song!"

 "Really pleased with the mastering, sounds really good."

-The Digital Audio Co is a partnership owned by Dave and Sharon Aston.
-Although the company is run on Christian principles, we are happy to work with all faiths and none.
+The Digital Audio Co is owned by partners Dave and Sharon Aston.
+Although the company is run on Christian priciples, we are happy to work with all faiths and non.
 We are often the last creative process in the chain, and understand the responsibility and trust that clients place in us.